 What Can Dividend Income Be Used For?

-Dividend income is just that: income.
-And while many working-age earners choose to reinvest dividends to increase their passive earnings, it can also be used for day-to-day living expenses.
+Dividend income is just that: a type of income.
+And while many investors choose to reinvest dividends to increase their passive earnings, these payouts can also be used for day-to-day living expenses, for savings, or any other goal.

-Dividend income may be a valuable way to supplement earnings for retirees, who may not have many sources of money to draw from.
-Dividend income represents an additional cash flow that can make living on a fixed income more flexible, comfortable, and sustainable.
+Dividend income can help retirees supplement their income.
+Dividend income represents an additional cash flow that could make living on a fixed income more flexible, comfortable, and sustainable.

 That’s why many investors thinking seriously about living off dividend income are retirees: they’ve had years to curate and fund a robust portfolio that can support them on dividends alone.

-Even in retirement, it’s a good idea to have several income streams to rely on, such as capital gains earnings from different types of retirement accounts, Social Security benefits, or a pension.
+In retirement, it’s a good idea to have several income streams to rely on, such as capital gains from different types of retirement accounts, Social Security benefits, or a pension.

 That said, if you’re hoping to earn some income on dividends, whether in retirement or your working life, it’s important to invest with that goal in mind from the start.